 FOR IMMEDIATE RELEASE Nov.
 15, 2011

-The investigation was conducted by the Drug Enforcement Administration.
-Assistant United States Attorney Joseph F. Adams is in charge of the prosecution.
+The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Drug Enforcement Administration and the Huntington Police Department.
+Assistant United States Attorney Joshua Hanks handled the prosecution.

 # # #